Russian and Chinese Military Planes Intercepted in Alaska Air Defense Zone

 Moscow stated that Russian Su-30 and Su-35 jet fighters provided air cover for the bombers and that the joint patrol lasted for more than five hours.

-“During the patrol, the aircraft of both counters strictly obeyed the provision of the international law,” Russia’s Ministry of Defense said.
+“During the patrol, the aircraft of both counters strictly obeyed the provision of the international law,” Russia’s Ministry of Defense stated.
 “There has been no violation of the airspace of foreign countries.”

-Russia said that after the joint air patrol, all the planes returned to base airfields.
-It added that the patrol was not directed against any third countries and was part of the implementation of a joint China–Russia “military cooperation plan.”
+Russia said that after the joint air patrol, all of the planes returned to base airfields.
+The patrol was not directed against any third countries and was part of the implementation of a joint China–Russia “military cooperation plan,” it said.

-A Tu-95 strategic bomber of the Russian air force is refueled in the air during a joint Russia–China air patrol in a still from a video released on July 25, 2024.
-(Russian Defense Ministry Press Service via AP)
+A Tu-95 strategic bomber of the Russian air force is refueled in the air during a joint Russia–China air patrol in a still from video footage released on July 25, 2024.
+Russian Defense Ministry Press Service via AP

 The joint patrol came a day before Russian Foreign Minister Sergey Lavrov met with his Chinese counterpart, Wang Yi, for talks on the sidelines of an Association of Southeast Asian Nations meeting of foreign ministers in Vientiane, Laos.